visforvali/ws297y/discord.md

 Under User Settings, you may want to do the following:

 - **My Account**: Enable Multi-Factor Authentication by configuring an Authenticator App (e.g., Duo or Aegis, available in Apple and Google Play Stores); adding a phone number for SMS Backup Authentication; and/or registering a security key.
 - **Content & Social**: Toggle Direct Message Spam to Filter All and adjust Social Permissions and Friend Request settings as you prefer.
+(Make sure I can DM you even if we're not friends, though, or request to become friends for now!)
 - **Data and Privacy**: Adjust these settings as you prefer.
-- **Connections**: You can link accounts (e.g., Steam, Spotify, Bluesky) to your Discord account if you want.

 ## App and Activity Settings